Into the Blue (Moby song): Critical reception

-The Stud Brothers of Melody Maker complimented 'Into the Blue' as "Mimi Goese's cosmic ballad, a melancholy collision of Joni Mitchell and Chimera and probably the straightest track on Everything Is Wrong".
+The Stud Brothers of Melody Maker complimented "Into the Blue" as "Mimi Goese's cosmic ballad, a melancholy collision of Joni Mitchell and Chimera and probably the straightest track on Everything Is Wrong".
 Another Melody Maker editor, Simon Price, felt that "this sounds like Enya".
 A reviewer from Music & Media commented, "First he's raving, then he's pop as pop could be.
 'Into the Blue' belongs to the latter category.
 It would almost be MOR material if the beats weren't that prominent."
 Brad Beatnik from Music Weeks RM Dance Update wrote, "What an oddity.
-The original album mix is a beautiful haunting cut featuring the soaring vocals of Mimi Goese – as brilliantly showcased on Later with Jools Holland recently."
+The original album mix is a beautiful, haunting cut featuring the soaring vocals of Mimi Goese – as showcased on Later with Jools Holland recently."

 Johnny Cigarettes from NME remarked "the rich, dark female voice warbling over 'Into the Blues aquatic ambience".
-Another NME editor, Ben Willmott, opined, "This time, he's shunned his normal gay-disco-meets-techno hybrid in favour of a distastefully dated and uncomfortably melancholic shuffling ballad about flying off into the sky."
+Another NME editor, Ben Willmott, opined, "This time, he's shunned his normal gay-disco-meets-techno hybrid in favour of a dated and uncomfortably melancholic shuffling ballad about flying off into the sky."
 Gareth Grundy from Select wrote that "the MOR-ish 'Into the Blue' is the kind of thing you'd normally expect from Billie Ray Martin."
-Also Barry Walters for Spin complimented the "etheral tones" of Goese, "with a ghostly grace that's truly startling after so much excitation."
+Also Barry Walters for Spin complimented the "ethereal tones" of Goese, "with a ghostly grace that's truly startling after so much excitation."